comp500/CCSnippets/README.md

 #### Packman
 The packman package for this snippet is `addrequire`.
-It depends on `require-api`, so it will automatically be installed when you install addrequire.
+It depends on `require`, so it will automatically be installed when you install addrequire.

 ## To-Do list
 - What do you want me to add?